rahul-bhave/instructlab_knowledgebase/code_conversion_snowflake_stored_proc_to_pyspark.md

   WHERE '{check_date}' >= b.StartDate AND '{check_date}' <= IFNULL(b.EndDate, '{check_date}')
   """)

-  # this view is our 'CTE' that we reference with each pass
   bill_df.createOrReplaceTempView('recursion_df')
-  # add the results to the main output dataframe

   df = df.union(bill_df)
-  # if there are no results at this recursion level then break

   if bill_df.count() == 0:
       df.createOrReplaceTempView("final_df")
       break